- Last updated:

 A full program has been planned to mark this historic occasion.

 Share your 'Fond Memory' of the Sunshine Coast.
-The Memory Mobile will be moving around the Sunshine Coast, and will pop-up at selected events, this page will be updated regularly, please keep an eye out for a location near you.
+The Memory Mobile will be moving around the Sunshine Coast, and will pop-up at selected events.
 Selected stories will be shared on council's website and Facebook page.

 50th Anniversary Fund

 The 50th Anniversary Fund is a new, one-off Community Grants program for new and existing non-council events, projects, programs.
-It has been developed especially for the 50th anniversary year.
-Applications for the second round are now open and will close Friday 19 May 2017.
+The fund was developed especially for the 50th Anniversary year; the events and activities funded through this special grant program have helped form the full 50th Anniversary program.

 The name ‘Sunshine Coast’ was launched in December 1958 at the inaugural dinner of the Sunshine Coast Branch of the Real Estate Institute of Queensland, held at the Hotel Caloundra.
 The Branch had begun a drive to popularise and obtain recognition for the name, to replace the term ‘Near North Coast’, which was not considered distinct enough, and had ‘no significance for southerners.’